 Post by Graveyardbride on Sept 26, 2014 0:12:52 GMT -5

-Situated on Henry Ruff Road, the once isolated and forgotten cemetery came to the attention of paranormal investigators and those who just like a good ghost story in 1980 when a Marion Kuclo, a well-known psychic visited the graveyard while gathering information for her book, Michigan Haunts and Hauntings.
-Kuclo, also knowm by her Wiccan name “Gundella,” claimed to be a descendant of the Green Witches of Scotland decided to visit the old graveyard after hearing reports that an attractive female specter, clad in a flowing white gown, was fond of standing in the middle of a curve in the road outside the cemetery and spooking motorists.
+Situated on Henry Ruff Road, the once isolated and forgotten cemetery came to the attention of paranormal investigators and those who just like a good ghost story in 1980 when Marion Kuclo, a well-known psychic, visited the graveyard while gathering information for her book, Michigan Haunts and Hauntings.
+Kuclo, also known by her Wiccan name “Gundella,” claimed to be a descendant of the Green Witches of Scotland, and decided to visit the old graveyard after hearing reports that an attractive female specter, clad in a flowing white gown, was fond of standing in the middle of a curve in the road outside the cemetery spooking motorists.
 In her book, she wrote that as she strolled about the vine-entangled gravestones one day, she saw what she believed to be a blonde wig lying on the ground, but as she came nearer, discovered it was a human scalp with long tresses of strawberry blonde hair.
 There was a human bone sticking up through the earth and nearby were boards from an old coffin neatly stacked in piles.
-Bits of what may have been either a white satin dress or coffin lining were also scattered about as well as the remains of a crumbled grave marker.
+Bits of what may have been either a white satin dress or coffin lining also were scattered about along with the remains of a crumbled grave marker.
 The only complete word she could make out on the several pieces of stone was the name “Alice.”

 The police were notified and chalked up the disinterment to heavy rains having washed the coffin from its grave after which animals “got at” the remains.
 But Kuclo did not believe them because, for one thing, animals do not neatly stack boards.
-Many believed thrill seekers, or possibly Satanists, dug up the corpse to use in some obscure dark ritual.
+Many were convinced witches, or possibly Satanists, dug up the corpse to use in some obscure dark ritual.

 Tony Pointer, who lives in the area, claims to have seen ghosts at Ganong Cemetery on two different occasions.
-The first time, he relates, was late at night when he saw the figure of a woman dressed in white crossing the road in front of the graveyard.
+The first time was late at night when he saw the figure of a woman dressed in white crossing the road in front of the graveyard.
 He swerved to avoid hitting her and she vanished before his eyes.
-A year later, when passing the cemetery at dusk on a foggy evening in late October, he slowed in case the lady in white made another appearance and as he looked toward the cemetery, he saw a woman dressed in white standing beside a large monument.
-Nearby was the figure of a man wearing what appeared to be a grey uniform.
-Pointer stopped to make sure he wasn’t seeing things and as he did, both figures dissolved in a sort of mist.
+A year later, when passing the cemetery at dusk on a foggy evening in late October, he slowed in case the lady in white made another appearance and as he looked toward the cemetery, allegedly saw a woman in white standing beside a large monument.
+Nearby was the apparition of a man wearing what appeared to be a grey uniform.
+Pointer stopped to make sure he wasn’t seeing things and as he watched, both figures dissolved into a sort of mist.
 There were no vehicles parked near the cemetery that evening and he was certain the man and woman he saw weren’t family members visiting the graves of loved ones.
 “No sir,” he insists, “those were ghosts.
 I saw them, and nobody is going to convince me otherwise!”

 No longer isolated, Ganong Cemetery is now surrounded by the growing city of Westland.
 Directly across the street is a preschool and there are new housing developments to the south and west.
 Wayne County now owns the graveyard, which is maintained by the Westland Historical Society.
 To this day, people still report encounters with the woman in white on the curve just south of Ganong Cemetery and it continues to be one of the most-visited haunted spots in the area.